AledPeart/Aled-Garfield-Photography/README.md

 ## Content/Media/Acknowledgements

-* All images supplied by and copyright of Aled Garfield Photography Ltd
+* All content and images supplied by and copyright of Aled Garfield Photography Ltd
 * As Featured Badges courtesy of
   * [Love My Dress](https://www.lovemydress.net/)
   * [Whimsical Wonderland Weddings](https://whimsicalwonderlandweddings.com/)